andrasq/node-qnit/Readme.md

 - `NNN` - a decimal integer that specifies the field width

 As a special case, the field width of a %O conversion is taken to be the depth for util.inspect to recurse down to.
+TODO: use a %A field width as the count of array elements to print.

 Examples